That’s where this guide comes in.

 - A lease agreement with the property address if you rent

-Digging through property documents may take some time, but you should have those documents somewhere, as U.S. law generally requires that contracts dealing with land or other real property must be in writing.
+Digging through property documents may take time, but you should have those documents somewhere, as U.S. law generally requires that contracts dealing with land or other real property be in writing.

 4. Car registration

-If you need another document in the U.S., your car might be the answer.
 Your local Department of Motor Vehicles (DMV) keeps information about the legal registration of your vehicle.
 That document should include your current home address.
-Like a recorded deed, your registration is a government agency document that will suffice for almost all purposes of proving residency.
+Your registration, like a recorded deed, suffices for proving residency for almost all purposes.

 5. Bank statements

-In many cases, employers in the U.S. will want you to establish a bank account as soon as possible so they can pay you via direct deposit.
+In many cases, employers in the U.S. will want you to establish a bank account in person as soon as possible so they can pay you via direct deposit.

 How to prove residency without bills in Canada